-Doctors and other healthcare practitioners are prescribing fresh food to community members who need it for their health – and then they can redeem their prescriptions for free fruits and vegetables at our Community Food Markets.
+Doctors and healthcare practitioners prescribe fresh food to community members who need it for their health.
+Participants redeem their prescriptions for free fruits and vegetables.

 - Eating fruits and vegetables is linked to lower rates of chronic illnesses (such as cardio-vascular diseases, diabetes and cancers)

-- People with the lowest household incomes are the least likely to consume the recommended amounts of fresh food, because it is more expensive and harder to keep
+- People with the lowest household incomes are the least likely to consume the recommended amounts of fresh food, because it is more expensive and harder to store

-- Economically vulnerable Canadians have the highest rates of dietary illnesses, impacting every aspect of their lives
+- Economically vulnerable Canadians have the highest rates of dietary illnesses, which impact every aspect of our lives

 - Treating these illnesses is costing our health system up to 121% more

-- Investing in good food early on changes health trajectories, which benefits everyone
+Investing in good food changes health trajectories… which benefits everyone.

 For more info, contact: